 Discipline has nothing to do with punishment.
 We now know that punitive discipline methods teach your child fear.
 Science says that environments characterized by harsh physical and verbal punishment can increase problem behavior, make your child more dishonest, and lead to psychological problems.
 Discipline is about teaching appropriate behavior; punishment is about control.

 The primary function of discipline is to help your child understand behavioral expectations and consequences.
-Ultimately, effective discipline is about teaching your child to behave in a certain way, even in your absence; it is about teaching him self-discipline.
+Ultimately, effective discipline is about teaching your child to behave in a certain way, even in your absence; it is about teaching them self-discipline.

 How to discipline young kids effectively